 Yes, generally they are good with children.
 They run, they jump, they play, they spill water on the floor, they nap.
 Is this a springer spaniel or a toddler?
 Both!
 Often, dogs exhibit childlike tendencies; in fact, dogs and children sometimes seem quite similar.

-Are dogs good with children?
-Some dog breeds are, and some are not, but personalities differ in all breeds of dogs.
+Are Springer Spaniels Good With Children?
+Some dog breeds are, and some are not, but personalities differ in all breeds of dogs so the breed may not be all you need to think about.

 Following is information about springers and children and some helpful tips if you plan to add a springer to your family or add a baby to your springer family.